-Customer communication management (CCM) refers to a business's outbound strategy to communicate with its customers.
+Customer communication management (CCM) refers to a business' outbound strategy to communicate with its customers.
 In most cases, CCM is executed through a tool or software that localizes conversations into a central location.
 Ultimately, this helps marketing, sales, and service teams optimize customer engagement.

 Live interactions are typically recorded on a support ticket or the contact's profile within your team's database.
 That's because these conversations are completely personalized and are only important to specific customers.

 Digital interactions, however, can be relevant to your entire customer base.
 For example, if you're a subscription-based business, all of your customers will receive an invoice.
 Even though they don't interact much with this content, it still makes an impact on their customer experience.

 Customer Communication Management Software

 HubSpot is an all-in-one marketing, sales, and customer service platform.
 Its system is rooted in its free CRM, and every tool it offers is connected to your central customer database.
-That way, it doesn't matter if you're a marketing, sales, or customer service rep, all of your employees will have access to the same tools and information.
+That way, it doesn't matter if you're a marketing, sales, or customer service rep. All of your employees will have access to the same tools and information.

 For customer communication, HubSpot has tools that manage both live and digital interactions.
 Its marketing and sales email tools help teams proactively connect with customers and engage them over time.

 TrueDialog is an SMS communication tool that schedules and sends text messages to your customers.
 You can distribute offers like coupons and surveys, and send important notifications to your entire customer base.

-And, TrueDialog has one-to-one texting as well.
-So, not only can agents send out alerts, but customers can respond to them and ask questions if needed.
+TrueDialog has one-to-one texting as well.
+So, not only can agents send out alerts, but customers can also respond to them and ask questions if needed.
 This removes friction within the service experience because customers can use the same communication channel to get immediate answers to urgent questions.

-Price: $99/month for Small Business Plan, $375/month Business Pro Plan, $899/month for Enterprise Plan, $2,499/month for Customer Enterprise Plan
+Price: Prices start at $99 per month for the Small Business Plan, $375 per month for the Business Pro Plan, $899 per month for the Enterprise Plan, and $2,499 per month for the Customer Enterprise Plan.

 This CCM software acts as a host for various messaging tools.
 So, regardless of where your customers prefer to communicate, you can engage them on the same medium they're most comfortable using.

-On your end, however, all conversations are routed to a shared inbox, allowing your agents to communicate through one, consistent interface.
+On your end, however, all conversations are routed to a shared inbox, allowing your agents to communicate through a consistent interface.
 By making this internal process more efficient, your agents will improve their response rates and solve problems faster.

 Another cool feature that MessengerPeople has is "chatblocks."
-These are prewritten responses that can improve an agent's efficiency.
+These are pre-written responses that can improve an agent's efficiency.
 Rather than typing out a response that's used daily, agents can simply paste the recording into the chat and send it immediately.
 This saves them time and creates more consistency within your customer communication.